Futures rise as higher oil drives energy stocks

-Chevron Corp, Occidental Petroleum Corp and Schlumberger rose between 1% and 2% in premarket trading as oil prices firmed more than $1 a barrel.
-[O/R]
+Chevron Corp (CVX.N), Occidental Petroleum Corp (OXY.N) and Schlumberger (SLB.N) rose between 1% and 2% in premarket trading as oil prices firmed more than $1 a barrel.

 Risk sentiment also improved as cryptocurrencies clawed back ground after a bout of weekend selling fueled by further signs of a gathering Chinese crackdown on the emerging sector.

-Crypto-exchange operator Coinbase Global added 2.4%, while miners Riot Blockchain and Marathon Digital Holdings were mixed.
+Crypto-exchange operator Coinbase Global (COIN.O) added 2.4%, while miners Riot Blockchain (RIOT.O) and Marathon Digital Holdings (MARA.O) were mixed. read more

 Equity markets have been rocked in recent weeks as investors juggled between strong economic data and fears that supply side constraints could prompt a prolonged period of higher prices and force the Federal Reserve to pare back its crisis era support.